hardinthepaints/react-ocean-app/README.md

 - [ ] Add streaming capability
 - [ ] Pre-load frames
 - [ ] Show frame data like hour or data
-- [ ] Display data on MapBox map
-- [ ] Frame scrubber should reflect range limit
+- [x] Frame scrubber should reflect range limit
 - [ ] Frame scrubber should show which frames have loaded
-- [ ] Display loader spinner on not-yet-fetched frames
+- [x] Display loader spinner on not-yet-fetched frames
 - [ ] Play toggle should be larger
 - [ ] Add docs to explain code
+- [ ] Terrain
+- [ ] Controls page

 ## Notes
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+The three-dimensional visualizer part of this app was created using [React Three Renderer](https://github.com/toxicFork/react-three-renderer/)

 ## License